Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Ties to Italy — mandatory criterion

-No proven ties to Italy = refusal
+Without proven ties to Italy — refusal

 What helps: trips to Italy, contacts and clients in the country, knowledge of Italian, a motivation letter in Italian, a rental contract.